 These studies collectively suggest that ample legal authorities and latitude already exist to prosecute criminal offenses often associated with Three Percenter and broader anti-government militia movements.
 To the extent any new laws may be needed, state and local governments may wish to consider statutes and ordinances that prohibit bringing firearms to public demonstrations and prohibitions on paramilitary activities where none currently exist.
 Regarding the latter set of authorities, ICAP points out that only 29 of 50 U.S. states have anti-paramilitary laws.
 The lack of anti-paramilitary laws in a neighboring state could cause some groups, depending on their location, to simply cross state lines to avoid legal troubles.

-However, it bears re-emphasizing that enforcing existing laws must also remain a priority.
-For example, Michigan has all four categories of laws described in the ICAP report, yet it continues to have a longstanding and robust anti-government militia scene.
+108 the ICAP report, yet it continues to have a longstanding and robust anti-government militia scene.
 This includes several groups, including ones that identified as Three Percenters, that showed up armed to an April 2018 "anti-shariah" rally in Dearborn, Michigan, a heavily Arab and Muslim municipality.
-More recently, in what some analysts now see as a prelude to events at the U.S. Capitol complex on Jan.
-6, 2021, Michigan is also where several armed militia men stormed the state capitol building on April 30, 2020, and where law enforcement prevented a plot by several other anti-government extremists attempted to kidnap Gov. Gretchen Whitmer (D) in October 2020.111
+109 More recently, in what some analysts now see as a prelude to events at the U.S. Capitol complex on Jan.
+6, 2021, Michigan is also where several armed militia men stormed the state capitol building on April 30, 2020, 110 and where law enforcement prevented a plot by several other anti-government extremists attempted to kidnap Gov. Gretchen Whitmer (D) in October 2020.111